gvwilson/thirdbit/src/fiction/madica/index.md

 The snarkasaurus shrugged again.
-"Everyone on the asteroid had to wake up for one day every thousand years to check the machinery and do the dusting---even me.
-And after sixty five million years, I'd had, like, a zillion turns, and---"
+"Everyone on the asteroid had to wake up for one day every thousand years to check the machinery and do the dusting—even me.
+And after sixty five million years, I'd had, like, a zillion turns, and—"

 "One hundred and seventy eight, to be exact," the cat corrected.

 The snarkasaurus glared at the cat again.
 "Whatever.
-My point is, that's a lot of dusting, and I knew we were getting close to home, and so I thought, hey, someone should check it out and see what it looks like these days, so I borrowed a saucer, and---"
+My point is, that's a lot of dusting, and I knew we were getting close to home, and so I thought, hey, someone should check it out and see what it looks like these days, so I borrowed a saucer, and—"

 "*Stole* a saucer," the cat corrected.